reactjs/react.dev/content/docs/addons-animation.md

 > Note:
 >
-> You must provide [the `key` attribute](/docs/lists-and-keys.html#keys) for all children of `ReactCSSTransitionGroup`, even when only rendering a single item.
+> You must provide [the `key` attribute](/docs/lists-and-keys.html#keys) for all children of `CSSTransitionGroup`, even when only rendering a single item.
 This is how React will determine which children have entered, left, or stayed.

-In this component, when a new item is added to `ReactCSSTransitionGroup` it will get the `example-enter` CSS class and the `example-enter-active` CSS class added in the next tick.
+In this component, when a new item is added to `CSSTransitionGroup` it will get the `example-enter` CSS class and the `example-enter-active` CSS class added in the next tick.
 This is a convention based on the `transitionName` prop.

 You can use these classes to trigger a CSS animation or transition.
 For example, try adding this CSS and adding a new list item: